Thiru. V. Kalyanasundaram

-Thiruvarur Viruttachala Kalyanasundaram (Thiruvarur Virudhachala Kalyanasundaram : 26 August 1883 – 17 September 1953), better known by his Tamil initials Thiru.
+Thiruvarur Viruttachala Kalyanasundaram (Thiruvarur Virudhachala Kalyanasundaram : 26 August 1883 – 17 September 1953), better known by his initials Thiru.
 Vi.
-Ka, was a Tamil scholar, essayist and activist.
+Ka, was an Indian scholar, essayist and activist for the Tamil language.
 The analytical depth of his commentaries on classical Tamil literature and philosophy, and the clear, fluid style of his prose.
-His works, along with those of V. O. Chidambaram Pillai, Maraimalai Adigal, and Arumuga Navalar, are considered to have defined the style of modern Tamil prose.
+His works, along with those of V. O. Chidambaram Pillai, Maraimalai Adigal, and Arumuka Navalar, are considered to have defined the style of modern Tamil prose.

 History

-Thiru Vi.Kalyanasundaram was born in Tuluva Vellala family in the village of Thullam, presently called Thandalam in Chengalpet district, near Chennai in the southern Indian state of Tamil Nadu on 26 August 1883.
+Thiru Vi.Kalyanasundaram was born in a chozhia Vellalar family in the village of Thullam, presently called Thandalam in Chengalpet district, near Chennai in the southern Indian state of Tamil Nadu on 26 August 1883.
 His family moved to Thiruvarur as his father got transferred.
 He attended the Wesley College High School, and also studied Tamil under Maraimalai Adigal and N. Kathiravel Pillai of Jaffna.
 He worked briefly as a teacher and, in 1917, became an editorial assistant on Desabaktan, a nationalist, Tamil daily newspaper.
 Thiru Vi.
 Ka. was soon involved in various aspects of the independence movement.
 During this period, he became a strong campaigner for worker rights.
 In 1918 he became active in the trade union movement as an associate of BP Wadia and organised the first trade unions in the south of India.